OCISRAEL/OCIFundamentals-lab01/README.md

 4. Press on "**i**" key to edit the file and change the following:

-    1. **"CONNECTION_STRING":** Replace <DB_CONNECTION_STRING> with your db's connection string (inside the quotation marks)
+    1. **"CONNECTION_STRING":** Replace <DB_CONNECTION_STRING> with your **Mongo DB's** connection string (inside the quotation marks)
     2. **"bucketName":** Replace <BUCKET_NAME> with your bucket's name (inside the quotation marks)
     3. **"coll_name":** Replace <COLLECTION_NAME> with your collection's name (inside the quotation marks)

 5. After you've finished editing, press the "**esc**" key, then **"shift" + ":"** , then write **:wq** and finally press the "**enter**" key to save your changes

-7. **STEP 7 : Running The Application**
+**STEP 7 : Running The Application**

+1. Install pip

+        sudo yum install -y python3-pip

-    1. Run the following command to install all of the packages listed in the "requirements.txt" file:
+2. Install all of the packages listed in the "requirements.txt" file:

         pip3 install -r requirements.txt

-    2. Run the following commands to open port 5000 in the Linux firewall:
+3. Run the following commands to open port 5000 in the Linux firewall:

     1.      sudo firewall-cmd --permanent --zone=public --add-port=5000/tcp
     2.      sudo firewall-cmd --reload

+you should get **sucess** on both times

 3. Run the following command to run the application:

         python3 flask/OCIFundamentalWorkshop-Instance.py

 4. Navigate to the address **http://<your_instance_public_ip>:5000** in your browser and start uploading!

 * **If you get the errors "address already in use" or "the server couldnt be started, because another server runs on that port", simply run the following command:**